neenu-kurian/tv-maze/README.md

 ## Overview

 TV Maze Application lets users see shows by genre, view detailed information about each show, and search by titles.
-It’s built with Vue 3, TypeScript, and *Pinia* for state management, with a responsive UI powered by *Tailwind CSS*.
+It’s built with Vue 3, *TypeScript*, and *Pinia* for state management, with a responsive UI powered by *Tailwind CSS*.

 ---

 ## Features

-- Search TV shows by name (with debounce)
+- Search TV shows by name
 - List shows by genre
 - Sort shows by rating
 - View Details of each show